marklogic-community/grove-vue-template/README.md

 ## Fetching this template

-This template currently uses gitsubmodules.
+This template currently uses git submodules.
 You can clone it recursively using:

 - `git clone --recurse-submodules https://project.marklogic.com/repo/scm/\~gjosten/muir-vue-template.git {your-app-name}`
 - `cd {your-app-name}`

-This gives you the master branch of the template, and its submodules.
-Use this to get the development branch instead:
+This gives you the `master` branch of the template, and its submodules.
+Use this to get the `development` branch instead:

 - `git clone -b development --recurse-submodules https://project.marklogic.com/repo/scm/\~gjosten/muir-vue-template.git {your-app-name}`
 - `cd {your-app-name}`

+Consider running the following once if you suspect there are newer commits to the branches, that you'd like to pull in:

+- `git submodule update --remote --rebase`

 It is recommended that you 'eject' from the muir code repos after cloning this template, meaning you remove the git tracking from your local copy.
 You can do that with: